The Influence of Market News

 High-Impact vs. Low-Impact Events

-Economic events are generally classified based on their expected impact on the forex market:
+Economic events are generally classified based on their expected impact on the forex market.
+Although classifications vary by provider, the structure helps traders prioritize attention.

 Strategic Implementation